markkolich/kolich-bolt/README.md

 You'll now have a real Eclipse **.project** file worthy of an Eclipse import.

-Note your new **.classpath** file as well -- all source JAR's are fetched and injected into the Eclipse project automatically.
+Note your new **.classpath** file as well &mdash; all source JAR's are fetched and injected into the Eclipse project automatically.

 ## Licensing